Xarelto Side Effects

 - Prevention and treatment of deep vein thrombosis (DVT) or pulmonary embolism, particularly for patients undergoing hip or knee replacement surgery

-Despite its dangers, Xarelto has not been recalled.
-However, the FDA issued warnings for the following complications:
+Despite its alleged dangers, Xarelto has not been recalled.
+However, in 2017, the FDA issued warnings for the following complications:

 - Xarelto lacks an antidote to reverse bleeding.